aliyaliyuan/ASLingo/README.md

 I will be creating a robust training data set with 100 images per classification.
 I will also be expanding the model to train on all letters of the ASL alphabet.
 Then, I will move on to basic words.
 Then, I will need help from fluent ASL speakers/the Deaf community.

 I will also eventually add users.

-I will be modifying the scripts so that the Python script is the back-end and a React script will be used for the front end.
-The front-end will consist of a window that includes the live camera and a box that shows the letter (and eventually word/translated sentence) being identified.